BriFBoy/LevelUP/README.md

 https://discord.com/oauth2/authorize?client_id=1365249526704771132
 ## Self Hosting the Bot

 To deploy this project you will need to install git and jdk-21.
+This guide is many for Linux Debian, but it may work on other debian based distribution.
-It install the needed tools you can run
+To install the needed tools you can run

 ```bash
   sudo apt install git docker.io